CarolinaFernandez/CarolinaFernandez.github.io/_posts/2017-06-02-Setting-up-a-physical-SDN-testbed.md

 ### Configuring the devices

 The configuration step differs largely based on the firmware provided by the vendor.
 If available, check your operation's guide or just browse through the CLI or configuration GUIs of the devices.
-Common steps require  to ``enable`` the device and enter configuration/operation/cli (``configure``) mode.
-Remember to ``save`` the configurations before exiting.
+Common steps require to <code>enable</code> the device and enter configuration/operation/cli (<code>configure</code>) mode.
+Remember to <code>save</code> the configurations before exiting.

 #### Controller connectivity

 The devices must be configured to point to its SDN controller, as well as a list of related configuration parameters.
-Assuming the usage of OpenFlow, this configuration is typically achieved by entering the ``openflow`` mode and defining the IP and port (defaults to ``6633`` for all controllers, whilst ``6653`` is also supported by newer ones).
+Assuming the usage of OpenFlow, this configuration is typically achieved by entering the <code>openflow</code> mode and defining the IP and port (defaults to <code>6633</code> for all controllers, whilst <code>6653</code> is also supported by newer ones).

 A more comprehensive list of what can be configured in the SDN-enabled switches is below:

-* **Primary controller address**: ``IP:port`` of the main controller where the switch should connect to
+* **Primary controller address**: <code>IP:port</code> of the main controller where the switch should connect to
-* **Backup controller address**: ``IP:port`` of a secondary/backup controller to use in case of connectivity failures with the primary one
+* **Backup controller address**: <code>IP:port</code> of a secondary/backup controller to use in case of connectivity failures with the primary one
 * **OpenFlow version**: depending on the support of the device, a version will be chosen here
 * **VLAN ID(s)**: VLAN tags available to the SDN controller for forwarding packets
 * **DPID**: set custom identifier for the device